GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 	state.enter(previous_state_path, data)
 ```

-Now, we can create concrete states so you see how to use the state machine in practice.
+Now that we can create concrete states, let's see how to use the state machine in practice.

 ### The player scene